-- gathered evidence deemed of a suitable quality for the 'preparing to prescribe' learning outcomes of the evidence framework (namely outcomes 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7.
+I have gathered evidence deemed of a suitable quality for the 'preparing to prescribe' learning outcomes of the evidence framework (namely outcomes 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7.
 1.8, 1.9.
-1.10, 2.1, 2.2, 2.3, 2.4, 2.5, 2.11, 2.12) - during the 'preparing to prescribe' period their consultation skills have been directly observed and they have gathered evidence to demonstrate this within their RPS e-Portfolio (evidence in the format of ACAT, mini-CEX or MSF tools linked to outcome 2.1) - during their 'preparing to prescribe' period they have demonstrated they have relevant clinical/therapeutic experience in their prospective area(s) of prescribing (evidence in the format of ACAT, CbD, CP, DOPS, mini-CEX) - gathered feedback from their colleagues as part of a Multi-Source Feedback - participated in peer review and developed a peer support network to support them
+1.10, 2.1, 2.2, 2.3, 2.4, 2.5, 2.11, 2.12)

+During the 'preparing to prescribe' period my consultation skills have been directly observed and I have gathered evidence to demonstrate this within my RPS ePortfolio (evidence in the format of ACAT, mini-CEX or MSF tools linked to outcome 2.1)

+During my 'preparing to prescribe' period I have demonstrated I have the relevant clinical/therapeutic experience in my prospective area(s) of prescribing (evidence in the format of ACAT, CbD, CP, DOPS, mini-CEX).
+At least one DOPS tool needs to cover one of the 18 core clinical assessment skills.

+I have gathered feedback from my colleagues as part of a Multi-Source Feedback

-The course will be undertaken at either Robert Gordon University or The University of Strathclyde and we allocate learners to the next available course, provided they are able to source a Designated Prescribing Practitioner in the required time frame.
+I have participated in peer review and developed a peer support network to support me as a future prescriber source a Designated Prescribing Practitioner in the required time frame.
 On receipt of the Practice Certificate for Independent Prescribing and when the learner has completed Domains 3, 4 and 5 (the non-independent prescribing outcomes) and Direct Observation of Practical Skills relating to the 18 core clinical assessment skills, learners need to notify NES of their readiness to submit for the Royal Pharmaceutical Society (RPS) assessment.
 NES pays the assessment fee and passes names of those ready to submit for assessment to RPS.